dashpay/docs/introduction/features.rst

 number of inputs.
 These fees apply regardless of the Dash or dollar value of the transaction itself.

-PrivateSend works by creating denominations of 10, 1, 0.1, 0.01 and
+:ref:`PrivateSend` works by creating denominations of 10, 1, 0.1, 0.01
-0.001 DASH and then mixing these denominations with other users.
+and 0.001 DASH and then mixing these denominations with other users.
 Creation of the denominations is charged at the default fee for a standard transaction.
 Mixing is free, but to prevent spam attacks, an average of one in ten mixing transactions are charged a fee of 0.0001